 Community banks scored strong earnings growth in the second quarter, surging 12 percent from the same period last year to $5.3 billion.
 They continued to show stronger growth in lending than the rest of the industry, the FDIC said.

 The number of bank failures continues to slow, marking 18 last year.
 That is still more than normal.
 In a strong economy, an average of four or five banks closes annually.
 But failures declined from 24 in 2013 and were down sharply from 157 in 2010 — the most in one year since the height of the savings and loan crisis in 1992.

 So far this year, six banks have failed.
 Fourteen had been shuttered by this time last year.

 The decline in bank failures has allowed the deposit insurance fund to strengthen.
 The fund, which turned from deficit to positive in the second quarter of 2011, had a $67.6 billion balance at the end of June, according to the FDIC.
 That was up from $65.3 billion at the end of the first quarter.

-The FDIC, created during the Great Depression to insure consumer's bank deposits, also monitors and examines the financial condition of U.S. banks.
-The agency is best known for its insurance policy of up to $250,000 per account.
+The FDIC was created during the Great Depression to insure bank deposits.
+It monitors and examines the financial condition of U.S. banks.
+The agency guarantees bank deposits up to $250,000 per account.